The War Within: A Look at the Immune System

 by additional lines of defense (some are general and others specific to the type of the

 II.
-The Second Line of Defense - responds to internal threats; more specific
+Innate Immunity - a second line of defense - responds to internal threats; more specific

 A. Cellular defenses - occur in blood and lymph.
 These are derived from stem cells in